Garcia Live Volume 14

-Garcia Live Volume 14 is an album by Jerry Garcia and John Kahn.
+GarciaLive Volume 14 is an album by Jerry Garcia and John Kahn.
 It contains the complete concert recorded at The Ritz in Manhattan on January 27, 1986.
 It was released as a CD on July 24, 2020, and as a two-disc LP on August 14, 2020.
-Some copies of the CD include a bonus disc recorded at the same venue on the following night.
+Some copies of the CD include a bonus disc containing the complete concert recorded at the same venue on the following night.

 In January and February 1986 Garcia and Kahn, long-time collaborators in the Jerry Garcia Band and other groups, performed a number of concerts as a duo.
 Garcia sang and played acoustic guitar and Kahn played double bass.
 Another album recorded on this concert tour is Pure Jerry: Marin Veterans Memorial Auditorium, San Rafael, California, February 28, 1986.